 - Add the Napa cabbage, vegetable stock, apple juice, cinnamon, paprika, rosemary, salt and shells to the pot.
 Cover and bring to a boil over medium heat.
 Reduce heat to low and simmer for 10-12 minutes until the shells are softened.

 - Remove from heat.
 Let sit 5 minutes before serving.

-This recipe comes from my cookbook One-Pot Pasta, published by Rockridge Press in January 2019.
+This recipe comes from my cookbook One-Pot Pasta, published by Rockridge Press.
 One-Pot Pasta is available where books are sold including indie bookstores.
 Signed copies are available from The Briar Patch in Bangor, Maine.